 The best priorities and plans in the world, though, are worthless if they aren’t put into practice.

-Performance with urgency and diligence
+Time management tip #3: Perform with urgency and diligence

 To implement our planned schedule requires constant motivation, focus and persistence.
 To choose the truly important, we must wisely act, not just react to the urgent things that come at us.